rahmashraf/mpr-viewer-ai/Docs/README.md

    pip install PyQt5 matplotlib SimpleITK vtk numpy scipy scikit-image pydicom tensorflow
    ```

-** The following files and folders are essential for the MPR Viewer to run correctly.
+ The following files and folders are essential for the MPR Viewer to run correctly.
 If any of them are missing, the application will not start or will throw errors.

 ## 📁 Project Structure
+The following files and folders are essential for the MPR Viewer to run correctly.
+If any of them are missing, the application will not start or will throw errors.
 Please make sure your project structure matches the following:
 ```
 src/